zdravkov/kendo-docs/getting-started/framework/globalization/overview.md

 For more detail information check [this help topic](http://docs.kendoui.com/getting-started/framework/globalization/parsers).

+## globalize.js support

+> When globalize.js is registered before Kendo scripts, then Kendo will use globalize.js features instead of Kendo Globalization.

 ## Widgets that depend on culture info

 Here is a list of widgets which depends on the current culture: